Enjoy a tailor-made moving plan designed for your exact requirements.

 Giving new life to classic styles, Cherry Vintage stock clothing covering a range of eras and top names with something for all ages.
 Stunning!

-With events, tastings and generals ‘goings on’, Hennings is the perfect place to reward yourself after your Chichester removals.
-In facts it’s great for any celebration (or quiet night in).
+With events, tastings and generals ‘goings on’, Hennings is the perfect place for a civilised drop.

 County town, cathedral city, foodie haven and darling of the theatre, Chichester (or ‘Chi’ as it is often known locally) is an historic town with modern, eco-friendly tendencies.
 The location is great to explore the south with good transport links and access to countryside and beaches.
 At one point a major military base for the Romans, today it is a welcoming, small city without a spear or chariot in sight.